Freight Shipping from Orlando to St. Louis

 How much does it cost to ship freight from Orlando to St. Louis?

-Full truckload (FTL) rates from Orlando, FL to St. Louis, MO currently range from $2,408-$2,968 for a standard dry van load over the 1,120-mile route.
+Full truckload (FTL) rates from Orlando, FL to St. Louis, MO currently range $2,408-$2,968 (roughly $2.17-$2.68 per mile over 1,120 miles).
 LTL shipments typically cost $816-$1,352 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to St. Louis?